What Is Jaywalking and Is It Really Illegal? â A Look at the Infamous Traffic Violation

-There are several reasons why jaywalking is so dangerous, and why law enforcement is more eager to give out jaywalking citations to citizens.
-Some of these reasons include:1.
-Jaywalking can cause accidents.
+There are several reasons why jaywalking is so dangerous, and why law enforcement is more eager to give out jaywalking citations to citizens.1.
+Jaywalking Can Cause Accidents.

 Sadly, it can also lead to death.
 In 2017, over 5,977 pedestrians were killed in the United States while crossing the street outside of a crosswalk.
-Pedestrian safety needs to be at the height of traffic concerns to avoid more fatalities and other immediate hazards.4.
-Jaywalking can clog up traffic.
+Pedestrian safety needs to be at the height of traffic concerns to avoid more fatalities and other immediate hazards.
+This is especially true in areas with busy roads, poor lighting, or high-speed limits.4.
+Jaywalking Can Clog Up Traffic.

 - The crosswalk is too far away: In some cases, the nearest marked crosswalk may be several blocks away from where the pedestrian is trying to go.
-There may not even be a pedestrian crossing that leads to where they want to go.
+There may not even be a pedestrian crossing that leads directly to their destination.
 This can cause pedestrians to take shortcuts and could lead to personal injury.

 How Can You Prevent Jaywalking?